 I had a hand in every bit of the production of these spots.
 Of course I worked on the scripts, but I also helped with casting, wardrobe selection, graphics, editing, even selecting the music.
 I think they’re pretty funny.
 They also performed well for the brand.

 *Due to streaming rights, these ads are hosted on ispot.tv, so you’ll have to pop over there to watch them.
 Just click on the picture and it should take you there.

 NEW BRAND SPOTS

 This spot was made to kick off the launch of LendingTree's rebrand.
 The goal was to focus more on the brand and emotion and less on the direct response salesy elements old spots leaned on.
-We wanted to tie the products to a story and a relatable family and show viewers the value added to them.
-It performed high in trust and brand recognition in our market research, which is exactly what we were looking for.
+We wanted to tie the products to a story and a relatable family and show viewers the value added to them over the years.
+It performed high in trust and brand recognition in our market research, which was exactly what we were looking for.

 FOUNDER SPOT STORYBOARD

 I wrote and storyboarded this commercial for LendingTree, starring the CEO.
 At this point we weren't sure how long the commercial would be, and what kind of movement we'd have in it.
 We knew the basics of what we wanted--for him to walk a bit, for the offers to pop up from his phone, and for the background to whoosh out behind him at the end.
 We shared this with production studios before selecting one for the actual shoot.

 Here's the 30 second version of the commercial I storyboarded and wrote.
 We worked with Sandwich Video on this and they were fantastic.
 They did an amazing job bringing the script and storyboard to life, all while simplifying the action to make it easier on the viewer, and the non-actor star.
 We also shot a 60 second version and a few 15 second variations.